 Restaurant Story: South London gets its new fine-dining hotspot

-There’s a lot of light in Story: there aren’t walls to separate spaces, the open kitchen is at the corner of the room and if you get close enough to it to spy on the cooking process, chef Sellers will invite you inside for a quick on-the-hoof experience.
+There’s a lot of light in Story: there aren’t walls to separate spaces, the open kitchen is in the corner of the room and if you get close enough to it to spy on the cooking process, chef Sellers will invite you inside for a quick on-the-hoof experience.

 Following the tallow candle is Burnt Onion, Apple, Gin and Thyme, another dish coming straight out of Noma’s cookbook.
 The concept, ingredients, presentation and even the crockery are rather surprising and disappointing.
 The food execution is also not perfect, resulting in a good amount of onion, difficult to digest.

 To conclude the savoury part of the meal is Beef cheek, Stout and Cauliflower Yeast, the standout dish on the menu.
-The beef is cooked in beer at 66C for 48 hours, with the cauliflower roasted to order.
+The beef is cooked in beer at 66°C for 48 hours, with the cauliflower roasted to order.
 The flavour is really intense, rough and refined at the same time – one of those that make you consider asking for more.
 My beer was not enough so I opted for a glass of pinot noir that matched the sophistication.

-Desserts were more about the fun than exploring new culinary directions.
-The Rubharb and Custard Cream Soda brings you back to an age when only colourful foods and candies caught your attention: a personal piece of advice, the rhubarb is very bitter so mix it before drinking.
+Desserts were more about fun than exploring new culinary directions.
+The Rhubarb and Custard Cream Soda brings you back to an age when only colourful foods and sweets caught your attention: a personal piece of advice, the rhubarb is very bitter so mix it before drinking.
 The Three Bears’ Porridge is first of all a literary reference that gives a meaning to the name of the restaurant and its purported recurring theme.
 The course is made of three porridges, from salty to sweet, as illustrated by a dainty card.

-Tom Sellers is a talented young chef and Story is a pleasant new addition to the South London food scene but he still needs the maturity and awareness that distinguish creative chefs from derivative ones.
+Tom Sellers is a talented young chef and Story is a pleasant new addition to the South London food scene, but he still needs the maturity and awareness that distinguish creative chefs from derivative ones.
 His inspirations overshadow his own ideas but this is something that will surely change with time.
 Or at least we hope so.

 ★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮